 If you also plan to go to grad school, this is another opportunity to attend your dream school.
-If your dream school remains the same throughout college, make it your goal to obtain a graduate assistantship or fellowship to offset the cost of tuition for your grad degree so that you don’t end up in debt.
+If your dream school remains the same throughout college, make it your goal to obtain a graduate assistantship or fellowship to offset the cost of tuition for your graduate degree.

 5. Don’t get caught up in the name game